knakashi1980/ASIC2/README.md

 - When EEM detects a FTP session start, it launches python script and the script changes the SIM contract speed from slow mode to fast mode.
 - If the SIM contract change is successful, sends a success message to the administrator by Webexteams.
 - If it fails, sends a log file by Webexteams.
-- When EEM detects a FTP session close, it re-launches python script and the script changes the SIM contractÅ@speed from fast mode to slow mode.
+- When EEM detects a FTP session close, it re-launches python script and the script changes the SIM contract speed from fast mode to slow mode.
 - If it fails, sends a log file by Webexteams.

 ## Installation